 In this method, fuel is collected on the exposed surface of the portion of the rock to be removed and the fire is burnt for several hours continuously (ordinary bundle wood is employed for burning).

 The detached portion is then removed with the quarrying tools and then broken into small pieces as per requirements.

 This method of quarrying is employed for the rocks which are in the form of layers along which it can be easily splitted (e.g. sedimentary and soft rocks like limestone, marble, slate and laterite, etc.), and the stone is required in blocks for building purposes.

-In case of harder stone, the holes are originated by a pneumatic drill.
+In the case of harder stone, the holes are originated from a pneumatic drill.

 Boring hole in the rock